verrazzano/docs/content/en/docs/applications/kubernetes/create_kubernetes.md

         verrazzano.io/metricsPath: /metrics  # This annotation is used in the ServiceMonitor YAML to replace the metrics path. verrazzano.io/metricsPort: "8080"    # This annotation is used in the ServiceMonitor YAML to replace the metrics port.
       labels:
-        app: hello-helidon # This label us used in the Service YAML in the selector.
+        app: hello-helidon # This label is used in the Service YAML in the selector.
     spec:
       containers:
       - image: ghcr.io/verrazzano/example-helidon-greet-app-v1:1.0.0-1-20230126194830-31cd41f